Rubondo Island National Park

 Fishing expeditions into Lake Victoria are easily arranged through the major lodges.

-Rubondo Island National Park is a relaxation from the rigorous safari circuit and a relaxing place from which to explore Lake Victoria.
+Rubondo Island National Park offers a break from the rigorous safari circuit and a tranquil base for exploring Lake Victoria.

 Attractions in Rubondo Park